hjkgrp/starter-hugo-research-group/content/post/2013-05-21-ten-research-tools-and-shortcuts/index.md

 ---
-title: Ten research tools and shortcuts
+title: "Ten research tools and shortcuts"
 subtitle:

 # Summary for listings and search engines